varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	The headers of request, things like `req.http.date`.

-	The RFCs allow multipl headers with the same name, and both `set` and `unset` will remove *all* headers with the name given.
+	The RFCs allow multiple headers with the same name, and both `set` and `unset` will remove *all* headers with the name given.